Merwin-Rebello/100days/README.md

 Q85) started creation of my sports information website.

-Q86) Making sports info website for media quieries
+Q86) python code for factorial of numbers